Mzee1991/monty/README.md

 monty

-    This directory contains all the tasks of the project "C - Stacks, Queues - LIFO, FIFO" at Holberton School
+    This directory contains all the tasks of the project "C - Stacks, Queues - LIFO, FIFO" at ALX /Holberton School

-GitHub repo size GitHub last commit GitHub contributors Luis Miguel Vargas Robinson Montes Table of Contents
+Table of Contents

     Description